trisulnsm/dinodoc/trisuldocs/docs/ug/domain/index.md

-# Trisul distributed domain concepts
+# Trisul Distributed Domain Concepts

 Trisul 7.0 is a *streaming* *distributed* analytics platform.
 There are “Trisul Probes” which acquire and process network data and there are